fpirri/gothings-raspi-install/README.md

 - Choose your raspbian image.

-   - Unfortunately, docker runs only on a few of the available armv6l raspbian images
+   - Unfortunately, docker does not run on every armv6l raspbian images
+   - last 'buster-lite' version appears OK
+   - the first gothings release, reported here, worked with raspbian-stretch lite version
-   - After many tries I choosed the following release:
+   - the following instructions use:

         https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2018-11-15/2018-11-13-raspbian-stretch-lite.zip
+ DA CORREGGERE

    - You have to burn your sd-card and abilitate ssh.

    - Please follow the official instructions or google 'headless raspberry setup' and choose one of the many tutorials.
       - I followed https://styxit.com/2017/03/14/headless-raspberry-setup.html

+    DA CORREGGERE

 - Connect via ssh from a PC terminal on the same LAN
    - in terminal you can write: